-9.10 HIPERFACE with FlatStream
+11.10 EnDat with FlatStream

-HIPERFACE is an asynchronous interface capable of half-duplex communication.
+EnDat is a synchronous interface capable of half-duplex communication.
 Various features have been included to ensure that signals are transmitted without errors.

-- The user can choose to have a parity bit added when transmitting a data block. - A checksum is sent together with a signal and evaluated by the receiver. - The command to which the encoder is responding is repeated at the start of a response.
+- An automatically generated checksum is sent together with a signal and evaluated by the recipient. - The command which the encoder is responding to is repeated at the start of a response.

-In FlatStream mode, the module acts as a bridge between the CPU and the HIPERFACE slave.
-HIPERFACE-specific algorithms have been implemented to monitor timeouts and handle checksums.
+In Flatstream mode, the module acts as a bridge between the CPU and the EnDat slave.
+EnDat-specific algorithms were implemented to monitor timeouts and handle checksums.
 During normal operation, the user does not have access to these details.